raspberrypilearning/build-your-own-weather-station/en/step_10.md

 import ds18b20_therm

 ```
-As it currently stands, your code will continually record the wind speed every 5 seconds, keeping track of the largest measurement (gusts) and calculating the mean speed.
+As it currently stands, your code will continually record the wind speed every five seconds, keeping track of the largest measurement (gusts) and calculating the mean speed.
 You can extend this to also simultaneously measure wind direction.

-- Modify your code so that instead of pausing for 5 seconds in each loop, the program takes 5 seconds worth of wind direction measurements.
+- Modify your code so that instead of pausing for five seconds in each loop, the program takes five seconds worth of wind direction measurements.

 ---hints---
 ---hint---
-You can use the same time.time() method to create a second sub-loop inside the first.
+You can use the same `time.time()` method to create a second sub-loop inside the first.
 Make sure you use a different variable name to store the starting time.
 ---/hint---
 ---hint---
-You can also use a list to store the wind direction readings just as you did for the wind speeds.
+You can also use a list to store the wind direction readings, just as you did for the wind speeds.
 ```python
 store_directions = []
 ```
 ---/hint---
 ---hint---
-Your modified function could look like this.
-You can use the `get_average` function you wrote to calculate this value from the list of measurements.
+Your modified function could look like the following.
+You can use the `get_average` function you wrote to calculate the average wind direction based on the list of measurements.

 ```python
 while True: